lagoproject/DMP/DMP.md

 #### **Methods or software tools needed to access the data**.

 (_Is documentation about the software needed to access the data included?_)

-Is it possible to include the relevant software (e.g. in open source code)? .
+(_Is it possible to include the relevant software (e.g. in open source code)?_)

 To take advantage of the data published, researchers should use the CORSIKA tools included in the source code and described in the official documentation in section 10, page 121 at https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf

 #### **Where the data and associated metadata, documentation and code are deposited**.